*This article was updated on August 2nd, 2023.

-You may be one of the many people unknowingly living with or working around mold including toxic black mold exposure.
+You may be one of the many people unknowingly living with or working around mold that could be triggering your symptoms.

 Many patients are unaware that their home or workplace could be the breeding ground to their symptoms.
-In fact, it’s estimated that indoor pollutants, including toxic mold, are at a concentration of 2 to 5 times higher than that of the pollutants found outdoors and contributes to more than 50% of patients’ illnesses!
-(1)
+In fact, it’s estimated that indoor pollutants, including toxic mold, are at a concentration of 2 to 5 times higher than that of the pollutants found outdoors and contribute to more than 50% of patients’ illnesses!2

 By far, the most common health issue caused by mold is allergy.
-Mold-related allergic reactions include: (2)
+Mold-related allergic reactions include:3